|

 there may be exposure to criminal liability under federal and state law for

+theft of trade secrets.
 The geographic extent of a non-compete clause must be reasonable.

 Appellate decisions from Colorado have not enjoined competition outside the